What is cell culture?

-Cell culture is a popular alternative to animal experiments as the cells under study can be closely observed and the environment monitored in order to be able to get the most useful and human-relevant data possible although they do have their own set of limitations.
+Cell culture is a popular replacement to animal experiments as the cells under study can be closely observed and the environment monitored in order to be able to get the most useful and human-relevant data possible although they do have their own set of limitations.

 For many years scientists have been developing both 2D and 3D cellular models of various diseases.
 Animal Free Research UK in particular has been at the forefront of this research, with some of our first cell culture projects being funded in the early 1980s.
 Animal Free Research UK funded its first 3D cell culture project in 2004 which looked at developing the first ever 3D model of breast cancer.

-Cell culture has come a long way from its humble beginning and is now seen as one of the primary ways in which to develop an alternative to animal experiments and alleviate the suffering experienced by hundreds of thousands of animals every year.
+Cell culture has come a long way from its humble beginning and is now seen as one of the primary ways in which to develop an replacement to animal experiments and alleviate the suffering experienced by hundreds of thousands of animals every year.